troygoode/ConfigReader/README.markdown

         public string Password { get { return string.Empty; } }
     }

-## Step Four: Retrieve Instance of IMailNotificationSettings With Defaults From DefaultMailNotificationSettings
+### Step Three: Retrieve Instance of IMailNotificationSettings With Defaults From DefaultMailNotificationSettings

 Instantiate an instance of `ConfigReader` and `SetupConfigFor<IYourInterface>`.